kaushalvivek/attention-online-survey/README.md

-# attention-online-survey
+# attention-study-app
-A modified version of attention-study-app for online pre-test of the survey.
+The final web-app for attention study -- Research Project, Spring, 2020